thomdaro/Bubble-Tetris/README.md

 # Bubble-Tetris

-Created for an introductory Computer Science course at Indiana Univerisity Bloomington, Spring 2017.
+Created for an introductory Computer Science course at Indiana University Bloomington, Spring 2017.